gr8lawrence/ARTDeConv/README.md

 ## Quick Start

-A schematic representation of the algorithm can be found at the top.
-To start using the algorithm, the ARTdeConv package includes an example dataset, which includes bulk expression from 8 human Peripheral Blood Mononuclear Cell (PBMC) samples from 2 subjects (HD30, HD31) across 4 time points (Day 0, 1, 3, 7).
-It also includes a matrix of gene signatures of 4 major PBMC cell types (T cell, B cell, monocyte, dendritic cell).
-A set of pre-calculated means and ranges for these cell types are also included.
-These data are based on the published studies of Hoek et al. (2015) and Kleiveland et al. (2015).
+At the top, a schematic of the algorithm is available.
+To begin using the ARTdeConv package, an example dataset is provided, comprising bulk expression data from 8 human Peripheral Blood Mononuclear Cell (PBMC) samples from 2 subjects (HD30, HD31) across 4 time points (Day 0, 1, 3, 7).
+The dataset also contains a matrix of gene signatures for 4 major PBMC cell types (T cell, B cell, monocyte, dendritic cell), along with pre-calculated means and ranges for these cell types.
+These data are sourced or derived from the published studies of Hoek et al. (2015) and Kleiveland et al. (2015).

-After installing the package, the data can be viewed by
+After installing the package, the attached data can be viewed (as a list object)
 ```R
 library(ARTdeConv)
 deconv_ls
 ```

-To begin the deconvolution, we need to present the three ingredients shown in the schema, which are bulk expression(`deconv_ls$bulk_mat`), gene signature expression (`deconv_ls$bulk_mat`), and means and ranges of cell types (`deconv_ls$M` and `deconv_ls$R`).
-Following the analysis in the Section 3.2 of the ARTdeConv paper, we stipulate that there is one more "cell type" that encompasses all other cell types whose gene signatures are not measured, and we name it "others".
+To start the deconvolution, we require three elements from the schema: bulk expression (`deconv_ls$bulk_mat`), gene signature expression (`deconv_ls$bulk_mat`), and means and ranges of cell types (`deconv_ls$M` and `deconv_ls$R`).
+Following the analysis in Section 3.2 of the ARTdeConv paper, we introduce an additional "cell type", named "others", which encompasses all unmeasured cell types.

 Using the notation of the, we have the following dimension parameters: